bitbar/test-samples/image-recognition/README.md

 pages, choose the device group and finally make sure you have set high enough timeout for your test in the Advanced options (default is 10 minutes).

+If you change the name of your Android or iOS test class, you will need to update it to the run-tests_android.sh and run-tests_ios.sh TEST and JUNIT variables as appropriate:

+    # Name of the desired test suite and optionally specific test case, eg: AndroidSample#mainPageTest
+    TEST=${TEST:="AndroidSample#mainPageTest"}
+    # JUnit file wont have the #caseName ending
+    JUNIT="AndroidSample"

 ## Building Latest Versions of Libraries

 This guide has been tested to work on Mac Yosemite.
 Same steps should